List of characters in the Breaking Bad franchise: Leonel and Marco Salamanca

-Leonel and Marco Salamanca (played by Daniel and Luis Moncada), referred to as "The Cousins" or "The Twins", are twin brothers and prolific hitmen for Don Eladio's drug cartel.
+Leonel and Marco Salamanca (played by Daniel and Luis Moncada respectively), referred to as "The Cousins" or "The Twins", are twin brothers and prolific hitmen for Don Eladio's drug cartel.
 As children, the Cousins were raised by their uncle Hector Salamanca along with their cousin Tuco.
 Hector once tested them when he stopped a boyhood fight by nearly drowning Marco, which forced Leonel to hit Hector to make him release his grip.
 After Marco caught his breath, Hector reinforced the lesson that "family is all."
 By the time of events in Better Call Saul and Breaking Bad, they have become deadly enforcers.
 Their austere, mechanical physicality and virtually non-verbal interaction makes them a fearsome presence, and they kill without hesitation or emotion.

 In Better Call Saul, the Cousins serve as Hector's enforcers.
 They are first shown threatening Mike's granddaughter, Kaylee, when Mike refuses to recant his testimony against Tuco.
 When Mike is waiting to shoot Hector from a hilltop with a sniper rifle, he sees the twins shoot and kill the Salamancas' ice cream truck driver and drug smuggler Ximenez Lecerda, whom Mike had robbed a few days earlier.
 When Hector has a stroke as a result of taking placebo medication that Nacho had planted instead of his nitroglycerin pills for his heart condition, the Cousins quickly arrive to watch over Hector at the hospital and refuse to leave his side.
 Gus, who has a vested interest in deciding Hector's fate as revenge for Max, arranges for a skilled therapist fluent in Spanish to see to Hector's recovery and explain his health to the Cousins.
 Gus learns what Nacho did with the pills and forces him to become his mole by murdering Arturo in front of him.
 Gus's men then stage a drive-by shooting to explain Arturo's death, and critically wound Nacho to make the ruse more plausible.
 Nacho calls the Cousins for help, who come to destroy the evidence, take Nacho to Dr. Caldera for immediate help, and then attack the headquarters of the rival drug gang to recover the "stolen" drugs that Gus had planted there.
 As their activities have drawn police attention, the Cousins return to Mexico.
 This gives Gus the opportunity to dismiss the therapist and leave Hector in a state where he can only move his eyes and his right index finger.
 In addition, the Cousins' slaughter of the gang gives Gus the opportunity to take over the gang's territory for himself.